Agile Sports Artifacts

 10 Game Increment

-Also the sum value of the previous Sprints.
-The number of wins is the main goal for measuring success of the Sprint and value points reflects team growth.
-Or its ability to achieve greater success in the key areas that impact goal attainment.
+The 10 Game Increment is the value of all the Sprint Performance Dashboard metrics successfully delivered during the current Sprint, and the sum value of the previous Sprints.
+The number of wins is the main goal for measuring success of the Sprint and value points reflects team growth, or its ability to achieve greater success in the key areas that impact goal attainment.
 See Estimating Player “Value” toward Team Goals and Tracking Velocity for more explanation on how to measure value.
+The concept is through incremental inspection and adaption, empiricism is increased and metric value becomes a key indicator for predicting team success..

 Sprint Scouting Reports

 Scouting reports are a keystone of the team’s game strategy and player acquisition strategy.
-In Agile Sports, the assistant coaches are responsible for evaluating opponent performance.
-It also provides pre-game scouting reports for the games within the Sprint.
-Moreover pre-game scouting reports help the coach plan the team strategy for the upcoming Sprint.
+In Agile Sports, the assistant coaches are responsible for evaluating opponent performance. and providing pre-game scouting reports for the games within the Sprint.
+Pre-game scouting reports help the coach plan the team strategy for the upcoming Sprint.

 In addition to the pre-game scouting reports, there are also player scouting reports which are provided by the scout team.
 Scouts are responsible for evaluating elite players across the globe.
 These are dependent on their strengths, weaknesses and ability to add value to the team, based on data and observation.

-At the end of each Sprint the coaching staff deliver Sprint Scouting Reports.
-This identify players that fit the team’s identity, their priority rankings.
-And the areas where they can add value to the team and its mission.
-Also, these player’s rights will soon be available through free agency or trade.
+At the end of each Sprint the coaching staff deliver Sprint Scouting Reports that identify players that fit the team’s identity, their priority rankings, the areas where they can add value to the team and its mission, and which of these player’s rights will soon be available through free agency or trade.
+The Scouting Reports are presented briefly during the Sprint Review Meeting and sent to front office for further assessment.

 Agile Sports Artifact Transparency

-Besides that, Agile Sports relies on transparency in order for the team to succeed.
+Agile Sports relies on transparency in order for the team to succeed.
 Transparency in the data, transparency in the player’s feedback, transparency in the team goals and transparency in the outcomes.
-Decisions to optimize value, make personnel decisions.
-And craft strategy are dependent on the quality of the data that the team collects and analyzes.
-If the data and analysis are not transparent, the resulting decisions will be poor, value and performance will diminish.
+Decisions to optimize value, make personnel decisions and craft a strategy are dependent on the quality and transparency of the data that the team collects and analyzes.
+If transparency is achieved, decisions can be based on quantitative analysis.
+If the data and analysis are not transparent, the resulting decisions will be poor, value and performance will diminish, and team winning may be compromised.